Tanzania: Places to Explore

 In the Great Rift Valley south of Serengeti and the Ngorongoro Crater lies the Cinderella of Tanzania's parks—the often overlooked and underrated Lake Manyara National Park.
 When Ernest...

 Ngorongoro Crater ranks right up there among Africa's must-visit wildlife destinations: Serengeti, Masai Mara, Etosha, Kruger Park, and the Okavango Delta.
-One of only three UNESCO World Heritage...
+One of seven UNESCO World Heritage sites...

 Ruaha National Park